SESMG/SESMG/docs/index.rst

 Buses
 ^^^^^

+Within this sheet, the buses of the energy system are defined.
+The following parameters need to be entered:

 - **label**: Unique designation of the bus.
 The following format is recommended: "ID_energy sector_bus".
-- **comment**: Space for an individual comment, e.g. to which measure this component belongs.
+- **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the bus shall be included to the model.
 0 = inactive, 1 = active.
-- **excess**: Specifies whether an sink is to be generated, which can decrease excess energy.
+- **excess**: Specifies whether a sink is to be generated, which consumes excess energy.
 0 = no excess sink will be generated; 1 = excess sink will be generated.
-- **shortage**: Specifies whether to generate a shortage source that can compensate energy deficits.
+- **shortage**: Specifies whether to generate a shortage source that can compensate energy deficits or not.
 0 = no shortage source will be generated; 1 = shortage source will be generated.
 - **shortage costs [CU/kWh]**: Assigns a price per kWh to the purchase of energy from the shortage source.
 If the shortage source was deactivated, the fill character "x" is used.
 - **excess costs [CU/kWh]**: Assigns a price per kWh to the release of energy to the excess sink.
 If the excess sink was deactivated, the fill character "x" is used.

 .. figure:: images/BSP_buses.PNG
    :width: 100 %
    :alt: Bus-Example
    :align: center

-   Exemplary input for the creation of buses
+   Exemplary input for the buses sheet